twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/04-api-patterns-weak-consistency.md

 }
 ```

 As orders are created much more rarely than read, we might significantly increase the system performance if we drop the requirement of returning the most recent state of the resource from the state retrieval endpoints.
 The versioning will help us avoid possible problems: creating an order will still be impossible unless the client has the actual version.
-In fact, we transited to the eventual consistency[ref Consistency Model.
-Eventual Consistency](https://en.wikipedia.org/wiki/Consistency_model#Eventual_consistency) model: the client will be able to fulfill its request *sometime* when it finally gets the actual data.
-In modern microservice architectures, eventual consistency is rather an industrial standard, and it might be close to impossible to achieve the opposite, i.e., strict consistency.
+The client will be able to fulfill its request *eventually* when it finally gets the actual data.

-**NB**: Let us stress that you might choose the approach only in the case of exposing new APIs.
-If you're already providing an endpoint implementing some consistency model, you can't just lower the consistency level (for instance, introduce eventual consistency instead of the strict one) even if you never documented the behavior.
-This will be discussed in detail in the “[On the Waterline of the Iceberg](#back-compat-iceberg-waterline)” chapter of “The Backward Compatibility” section of this book.
+**NB**: Strictly speaking, in this example, we're referring to the “single-leader replication” type of eventual consistency: while reads might return outdated data, *writes* are nevertheless strictly ordered, and the service that physically makes writes *can* resolve the actual state of the system.
+There is also the “multi-leader replication” class of systems, where there is no such thing as “the actual state” or “the latest version,” as every leader replica handles writes independently and concurrently — which, in our case, means clients *can always* create duplicate orders, whatever precautions we take.
+Typically, such systems are only used in the following cases:

+* The operations are naturally idempotent.
+* A certain percentage of duplicate entities is acceptable.
+* There is a mechanism in place that always routes specific clients to specific replicas, so concurrent conflicting requests to different leaders are not possible.

+The curious reader may refer to Martin Kleppmann's work on the subject.[ref:kleppmann-data-intensive-applications Chapter 5.
+Replication]()

 Choosing weak consistency instead of a strict one, however, brings some disadvantages.
 For instance, we might require partners to wait until they get the actual resource state to make changes — but it is quite unobvious for partners (and actually inconvenient) they must be prepared to wait for changes they made themselves to propagate.